MiraBellierr/Cocoa/README.md

 Cocoa is the worst Discord bot written in Node.js using Discord.js v13.0.1 wrapper.
 Using slash command.
 Also has the most complicated command handler and a very messy code.
 It includes button pagination class that I made, very not human and hard to use.
 Enjoy your time.

 ## Including Button Pagination
-very hard to use and very not human
+very hard to use and very unhuman
 ```
 const { PaginateContent } = require('../../Pagination');